Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Abstract

 \section{Abstract}

-This work mainly focuses on the nonlinear Euler-Heisenberg theory and its applications from various aspects.
-Firstly, thermodynamic parameters such as the Hawking temperature, the heat capacity, enthalpy and Gibbs free energy are analytically determined via Smarr's formula for a four-dimensional Einstein-Euler-Heisenberg black hole by taking the Hawking-Bekenstein entropy as the basis.
-The results are also demonstrated graphically for certain Euler-Heisenberg and electric charge parameters, which are in turn used for making further comments on the stability and possible critical points of the concerned black hole.
-The thermodynamic analyses are then repeated for two distinct cases in which entropy is subject to a $logarithmic$ and an $exponential$ correction, respectively.
-Our analyses have shown that if one desires to investigate possible phase transitions of the concerned black hole, there exists a unique upper limit for the value the nonlinear Euler-Heisenberg parameter can take for each electric charge parameter, whose value is determined to four significant figures, when possible.
-For both the classical Hawking-Bekenstein and the logarithmically corrected entropies, these upper limits are found as $\mu<9.143$, $\mu<36.57$, $\mu<82.28$ and $\mu<146.3$ for $q=2,4,6$ and $8$, respectively.
-For the exponentially corrected case, however, no upper limits could be determined for the NED parameter, as the plots consisted of vertical discrete lines in the positive domain rather than smooth functions with reversed trends.
-Finally, the one-sided bending angle and the gravitational redshift of light are determined in the vicinity of astronomical structures obeying the nonlinear Euler-Heisenberg model.
-The results obtained are applied to three electrically charged, compact stars: Vela X-1, SAXJ1808.4-3658 and 4U1820-30.
-During the astrophysical applications, the spacetime background is assumed to obey the Euler-Heisenberg model due to the presence of strong electromagnetic fields.
-Consequently, quantum corrections caused by such strong interactions are ensured to be involved within the results presented.
+This work mainly focuses on the nonlinear Einstein-Euler-Heisenberg theory and its applications from various aspects.
+Firstly, thermodynamic variables are analytically determined via Smarr formula for a four-dimensional spherically symmetric Einstein-Euler-Heisenberg black hole by taking the Hawking-Bekenstein entropy as the basis.
+The results are supported by graphical illustrations for certain Euler-Heisenberg and electric charge parameters, which are in turn used for making further comments on the stability and possible critical points of the concerned black hole.
+The thermodynamic analyses are then repeated for two distinct cases in which entropy is subject to a logarithmic and an exponential correction, respectively.
+Our assessments have shown that statistical quantum fluctuations and nonlinear electrodynamic effects can alter the stability and the thermodynamic properties of black holes.
+Finally, the one-sided bending angle and the gravitational redshift of light are determined in the vicinity of astronomical structures obeying the nonlinear Einstein-Euler-Heisenberg model and the results obtained are applied to three electrically charged, compact stars.